 If you like to keep up with the latest financial trends or like to read tips and tricks on how to stay on top of your financial plans, it will be absolutely essential for you to check out these financial blogs in Singapore!
 They provide a rich source of insightful, niched and unbiased (hopefully!) information that you can read on the go on your daily MRT commutes.
-In no particular order of priority, here are our handpicked top 7 financial blogs in Singapore!
+In no particular order of priority, here are some of our favourite financial blogs in Singapore!

 Dollars & Sense

 Dollars & Sense is a personal finance website that operates by their tagline of “Helping people make better financial decisions”.
-It is run by a group of young Singaporeans in their 20s that are passionate about equipping ordinary Singaporeans with useful knowledge on personal finance matters.
+It is run by a group of Singaporeans that are passionate about equipping fellow Singaporeans with useful knowledge on personal finance matters.
 With articles categorised under Savings & Spending, Trading, Property, etc., it avoids complicated financial jargons and concepts and instead delivers quality content in a bite-sized manner that’s easy for light reading.
-If you are new to financial blogs, Dollars & Sense will be a good place to start reading on personal finance tips such as “How to Grow The Ang Pow Money You Received This Chinese New Year”.
+If you are new to financial blogs, Dollars & Sense will be a good place to start reading on personal finance tips such as “Property-Backed Secured Investment: 4 Things To Understand Before Investing”.

-Seedly is a budgeting app that allows its users to sync their financial accounts and better manage their cash-flow.
-It launched its first blog post in 2016 as a way to engage with its community that is interested in personal finance.
+Launched in 2016 as a budgeting app that allows its users to sync their financial accounts and better manage their cash-flow, Seedly has now grown into a community of personal finance enthusiasts with over 1.8 million page visits per month.
 It gained public interest due to its unique blend of personal finance tips and investment advice written in the Singaporean context, with articles that are generally written in the categories of Investing, Lifestyle, Insurance, BTO & Housing, etc. If you are a new investor or are picking up the habit of reading financial blogs, Seedly would also be a good place to start due to its easy-to-read formatting.
-You can check out one of their articles that compares the different Peer-to-Peer Lending (P2P) Platforms in Singapore!
+You can check out one of their articles that compares the different Peer-to-Peer Lending (P2P) Platforms in Singapore.

-Budget Babe is a personal blog run by a lady in her mid-20s, that writes about financial issues and tools that interest her.
+Budget Babe is a personal blog started by Dawn as a means to share her love for writing as well as to help Singaporeans take control of their finances.
 She writes in her free time and holds an average 9-to-6 job, hence, her content is relatable and informational.
 It usually surrounds unique everyday topics such as the “Most Value-For-Money Dessert Table in Singapore”, that will give you many easily implementable ideas on how to stretch your money and save on the little things.
 Her content is well-researched yet personal, and you will feel a sense of personal connection to her after reading her articles.
 If you are interested to “achieve a financially free lifestyle in Singapore”, as she aptly expresses in her tagline, do head on over to her blog!